chrisbmineiro/chrisbmineiro/README.md

 - 👋 Hi, I’m Christopher Barros
-- 👀 I’m interested in videogames, sports and i love animals specially cats 😻
+- 👀 I’m interested in videogames, sports and i love animals 😻
-- 🌱 I’m currently learning: JavaScript, CSS, HTML, PHP, SQL, C# and the list goes on
+- 🌱 I’m currently learning: JavaScript, CSS, HTML, PHP, SQL, Python, C#, React and the list goes on...
-- 💞️ I’m looking to collaborate on: front-end projects
+- 💞️ I’m looking to collaborate on: fullstack open source and data analytics projects
-- 📫 How to reach me: chrisbmineiro@gmail.com | +55 11 985154394 |
+- 📫 How to reach me: email: chrisbmineiro@gmail.com | number: +55 11 985154394
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have difficulty with math 😅
+- ⚡ Fun fact: I have some difficulty with math 😅

 <!---
 chrisbmineiro/chrisbmineiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.